 Have you ever suffered from anxiety or panic attacks?
-Perhaps before a race of competition, teaching a class, giving a presentation, taking an exam, or maybe even meeting a new person?
+Perhaps before a competition or race, giving a presentation, teaching a class, taking an exam, or maybe even meeting a new person or date?
 We all have times in our life when we may feel some anxiety or nervousness.
 This can often feel uncomfortable and even frustrating because we lose our sense of control and presence, and it can be challenging to function normally when these anxious feelings arise.

-I'm sharing with you here 3 of my favorite pranayama techniques that helped me to reduce my anxiety and allowed these debilitating panic attacks to cease.
+I'm sharing with you here 3 of my favorite pranayama techniques that have helped me.
 I also teach these techniques during our Body Flows yoga retreats.

 Dirgha Pranayama is a deeply calming breath that slows down the breathing process.
 It increases the amount of carbon dioxide in the bloodstream so that the body learns to function more efficiently by using less oxygen.
 This breath uses the full capacity of the lungs, removing stale air and toxins and keeps the chest and lungs flexible and relaxed.
 We often find our energy levels increase after practicing Dirgha Pranayama.
 This happens because it is renewing the entire system, improving digestion and elimination as well.